JulioLoayzaM/CroissantBot/docs/getting_started/bot.rst

    The :py:mod:`youtube-dl` package was used for the Music cog, but since it appears to no longer be maintained, using :py:mod:`yt-dlp` is recommended.

+.. versionadded:: 2.0.0
+   The :py:mod:`asyncpg` package.

+.. versionadded:: 2.0.0
+   The Playlist cog, which also uses the :py:mod:`yt-dlp` package.

 Requirements
 ------------